raganwald-deprecated/homoiconic/2008-12-1/keep_your_privates_to_yourself.md

 Another use for closures in an anonymous module
 ---

-What if you would like to create a class variable that should be "local" to a module becuase it is only used by a method or methods in the module:
+What if you would like to create a class variable that should be "local" to a module because it is only used by a method or methods in the module:

 	class Acronym